Frequently Asked Questions

 A purchase order (PO) is a legal document consummating a purchase, which acts as a contract when accepted by the vendor and that states the terms and conditions of the desired purchase.
 NMU Purchasing is the only department authorized to distribute purchase orders.

 There are large costs to the university in processing requisitions/PO’s/invoices and checks.
 This includes data entry, printing, mailing and reconciliation tasks, etc. For this reason, the most economical method of payment is use of the purchasing card.
-If for some reason a Pcard is not accepted by a vendor, note this on a purchase requisition and submit it to the Purchasing Department.
+If for some reason a credit card is not accepted by a vendor, a check request should be issued for the purchase.

 When is a competitive bid required and how long will it take?

-Purchases between $3,000 and $10,000 are required to be competitively bid utilizing a faxed bid response that usually takes from two days to one week.
-For purchases over $10,000, competitive sealed bids must be obtained and this process takes a minimum of two weeks.
+Purchases over $10,000 are required to be competitively bid utilizing a faxed bid response that usually takes from two days to one week.
+Construction projects and all other bids over $20,000 are to be competitively bid using the sealed bid process and this process takes a minimum of two weeks.

 How do I place an order with Printing Services or Transportation?